ltw-webdev-4/curriculum/pattern-library-customization.md

         text: |
           Use the `description` key to write a little description of the company.
 This is all Markdown and will be displayed after the company in the pattern library.
     after: |
-      Whenever you change the root, Jekyll, `_config.yml` file the changes won’t show up immediately. *This is a limitation of Jekyll itself, the configuration is only read once: when Jekyll first starts in the Terminal.*

-      So, we need to restart Jekyll:

-      1. Go to “Terminal”
-      2. Press `Control-C`
-      3. Press `Up`: you should see `bundle exec jekyll serve`
-      4. Press `Return`

       ![](title-desc.jpg)

       *Now go refresh your browser to see the changes.*